ScrimbaBootcamp/best-bank-app-js-group/README.md

 ## Step 6

-Setup a GitHub Page to automatically publish the project to the web.
+Setup a [GitHub Page](https://docs.github.com/en/pages/quickstart) to automatically publish your developing project to the web to help you review/test your code.

 ## Suggestions